Charged black holes in Einsteinian cubic gravity and nonuniqueness: Charged black holes

-An analysis of the large-$r$ asymptotic behavior of~\eqref{eq:EOM} reveals that, besides the perturbative corrections (in $\lambda$) to the RN solution $f_{RN}(r)= 1-2GM/r + GQ^2/r^2$, there are also non-perturbative corrections~\cite{Bueno:2016lrh,Hennigar:2018hza}.
+An analysis of the large-$r$ asymptotic behavior of~\eqref{eq:EOM} reveals that, besides the perturbative corrections (in $\lambda$) to the RN solution $f_{RN}(r)= 1-2GM/r + GQ^2/r^2$, there are also nonperturbative corrections~\cite{Bueno:2016lrh,Hennigar:2018hza}.
 While the former are rational functions of $r$ which depend on the charge $Q$, the latter are either growing or decaying exponentials in $r^{5/2}/\sqrt{\lambda}$ (actually modified Bessel functions), which take the same form as in the neutral case.
-Requiring the absence of the growing mode leaves a three-parameter family of possible asymptotically flat geometries.
-(Details in the Appendix.)
+Requiring the absence of the growing mode leaves a three-parameter family of possible asymptotically flat geometries (see Appendix~\ref{AppB} for more details).
 On the other hand, roots of $f(r)$ identify possible event horizons of the spacetime, which will be denoted by $r_h$ and happen to be singular points of~\eqref{eq:EOM}.
-By Taylor-expanding around such a point (assuming $f$ is regular there) $f(r) = \sum_{n=1}^\infty a_n (r-r_h)^n\,,$ and solving~\eqref{eq:EOM} order by order in powers of $(r-r_h)$, the coefficients $a_n$ can be determined.
+By Taylor expanding around such a point (assuming $f$ is regular there) $f(r) = \sum_{n=1}^\infty a_n (r-r_h)^n\,,$ and solving~\eqref{eq:EOM} order by order in powers of $(r-r_h)$, the coefficients $a_n$ can be determined.
 The two lowest-order equations form an algebraic system that is used to fix $r_{h}$ and the surface gravity $k_g\equiv f'(r_h)/2 = a_1/2$ in terms of $\lambda$ and $Q$ \footnote{Only those solutions with positive surface gravity are physically relevant.
 A solution with negative surface gravity in an asymptotically flat spacetime with a continuous blackening factor $f$ can at best correspond to a black hole's inner horizon.},